GSA/digitalgov.gov/content/news/2022/06/2022-06-08-10x-announces-25-new-projects-launching-this-fiscal-year.md

 {{< img src="10x-ideas-evaluated" >}}

-**Figure 1**: Ideas We Evaluated.
-A round donut chart shows the percentages for submitted ideas.
-GSA employees, shown in lavender, accounted for 18.8 percent of submissions; the remaining 81.2 percent, shown in purple, were submissions from federal employees outside of GSA.

 {{< img src="10x-ideas-approved" >}}

-**Figure 2:** Projects We Approved.
-A round donut chart shows the percentages for selected ideas.
-Non-GSA employees, shown in purple, accounted for 69.2 percent of the selected ideas; the remaining 30.8 percent, shown in lavender, were from GSA employees.

 Distribution of GSA & Outside Agencies: In the two graphs above, Figure 1 shows that 81.2% of submitted ideas were from GSA, while 18.8% were from outside agencies.
 Figure 2 shows that 30.8% of selected ideas were from GSA, while 69.2% were from outside agencies.